 While Turkish Airlines has an excellent business class soft product, unfortunately their seats leave a lot to be desired.

-The good news is that in 2019 Turkish Airlines will introduce an all new business class seat, which will debut on their new 787-9 aircraft.
-The airline has 25 Boeing 787-9s, as well as 25 Airbus A350-900s on order, and they should receive the first of each of those next year.
+The good news is that this year Turkish Airlines will introduce an all new business class seat, which will debut on their new 787-9 aircraft.
+The airline has 25 Boeing 787-9s, as well as 25 Airbus A350-900s on order, and they should receive the first of each of those in a few months.

-Turkish Airlines hasn’t revealed much about their new business class seats, other than to say that they’ll each feature direct aisle access, and that they’ll be private.
+Up until now, Turkish Airlines hasn’t officially revealed much about their new business class seats, other than to say that they’ll each feature direct aisle access, and that they’ll be private.

-While the seats as such haven’t been revealed, Turkish Airlines has shared the seatmap for their new 787-9s, which give us a general sense of what to expect.
+Before Turkish Airlines even shared any hints of what the new seats would be like, last October Turkish Airline published the seatmap for the new 787-9, which gave us a general sense of what to expect.

 As I wrote about the seatmap at the time: